mortenebak/mortenebak/README.md

 ### Hi there 👋

+🔭  I'm Morten from Denmark.
+I'm currently working as a Webdeveloper at [Indexed](https://www.indexed.dk/) where I'm the "WordPress"-guy at the Office.
+I do try to get to work on Laravel projects as much as I possibly can (both at Work and in my sparetime).

+🌱 I’m currently learning Nuxtjs/Vuejs.
 <!--
 **mortenebak/mortenebak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.